recurly/recurly-commerce-docs/docs/SUBSCRIPTION MANAGEMENT/create-a-subscription-plan.md

 * Select the corresponding checkbox.
 * Choose the Fee Product you have configured in Shopify.
+* Choose whether to **Prorate** the cancellation fee.
+If prorated, the fee is based on the remaining term.
+For example, if 40% of the term is left, the customer pays 40% of the maximum cancellation fee.

 ### Creating the fee product in Shopify